-Our research internships give students, graduates and professionals an opportunity to gain conservation research experience.
+Our research internships give students, graduates and professionals an opportunity to gain conservation research experience and build skills towards a career in biological field work.
 Interns are trained in how to conduct research that will be used for the conservation, protection and renewal of the reserve and rainforests in general.
 With the mountainous cloudforest as your backdrop, you will be part of a passionate and skilled team of people committed to the long-term protection of this richly biodiverse part of the world.

 How it works

-Each intern works on 1 or 2 projects studying animal and plant populations across 3 major habitat types: primary forest, naturally regenerating secondary forest, and actively planted (reforested) secondary forest.
-The main goals of these studies are to 1) study the benefits of active planting as opposed to natural regeneration, 2) build a comprehensive species list for the reserve, and 3) gain a better understanding of the species on the reserve.
+Each intern works on 1 (or potentially 2, time permitting) projects studying animal and/or plant populations within our 3 major habitat types: mature forest, naturally regenerating secondary forest, and actively planted (reforested) secondary forest.
+The main goals of these studies are to 1) study the effects of long-term active planting strategies compared to natural regeneration, 2) build/maintain comprehensive species lists for the reserve, and 3) gain a better understanding of the species on the reserve.

 Potential projects include: